 The Center for Intercultural Dialogue serves as a clearinghouse in multiple ways; one is to provide links to sites that publish podcasts or videos on topics related to intercultural dialogue.
 A few examples are shown below – please email suggestions for others, providing links to websites.

-UNESCO Crossings Institute for Conflict-Sensitive Reporting and Intercultural Dialogue, University of Oregon, brings together 2 different pursuits: intercultural and inter-religious dialogue on the one hand and conflict-sensitive journalism on the other.
-They produce a series of podcasts, including Understanding conflict-sensitive reporting practices in Kenya.
+UNESCO Crossings Institute for Conflict-Sensitive Reporting and Intercultural Dialogue, University of Oregon, brings together 2 different pursuits: intercultural and inter-religious dialogue and conflict-sensitive journalism to produce a series of podcasts.

 Kumar, Nish.
 (15 February 2018).
 The Mash Report, Series 1, Episode 5.
 (A funny but all too true section on immigration starts at 11:24 and ends at 16:32.)

 Coffee and Cocktails: Podcast for Researchers, a project of ETE: Exploration Through Education, founded and edited by by Ann Wand of the University of Oxford, has several episodes related to intercultural dialogue: Episode 3: Translanguaging in Senegal; Episode 5: The use of Camfranglais amongst the diaspora.

 Ramsey, Francesca.
 (2018).
 Will multiracial kids end racism?
 MTV Decoded.
 (One of a series of podcasts addressing a wide range of questions having to do with race and other uncomfortable topics in a bright, cheerful, and clearly stated manner.)

 Identibuzz. (“an inclusive activity in which different cultures can intermingle and experience the dynamics of a collaborative exercise, and can express themselves and get their opinions across, from their own points of view, creating a shared story about their reality and identities.”)